-The Transport Board is chaired by the Mayor of Sheffield City Region, and its role is to:
+The Transport & Environment Board is co-chaired by Cllr Chris Read the Leader of Rotherham MBC and Peter Kennan the private sector LEP Board member with responsibility for Transport, and its role is to:

-- assist in the development of the transport strategy and strategies for its implementation; - shape future policy development and priorities on issues related to transport; - develop new transport programmes; - make investment decisions within the agreed budget and policy on transport, as delegated by the Mayoral Combined Authority (MCA); - accept grants with a value of less than £2 million; - monitor programme delivery and performance on transport; and - oversee the performance of SYPTE in delivering operational transport services and its capital programme and providing SYPTE with political direction.
+- Oversee the implementation of the Transport Strategy; - Lead the implementation of the Climate Emergency Response Framework; - Shape future policy development and priorities on issues related to transport and the environment; - Develop new transport programmes and environmental programmes; - Make investment decisions within the agreed budget and policy on transport, as delegated by the Mayoral Combined Authority (MCA); - Accept grants with a value of less than £2 million; - Monitor programme delivery and performance on transport and on the environment; - Oversee the performance of SYPTE in delivering operational transport services and its capital programme and providing SYPTE with political direction.

-The terms of reference of the Transport Board can be found in the Constitution of the MCA.
+The terms of reference of the Transport & Environment Board can be found in the Constitution of the MCA.

-SYPTE had previously identified the need to improve the effectiveness of communication between the Audit and Risk Committee (A&RC) and the Transport Executive Board.
-Good progress has been made in this respect with routine inclusion of A&RC Members in corporate updates, consultation with A&RC Members on appropriate matters and periodic A&RC Chair briefings to the Transport Executive Board.
-Membership of the A&RC includes nominated members of the Transport Executive Board who attended three out of four of the A&RC meetings held during the year.
+SYPTE had previously identified the need to improve the effectiveness of communication between the Audit and Risk Committee (A&RC) and the Transport Officers Board.
+Good progress continues to be made in this respect with routine inclusion of A&RC Members in corporate updates, consultation with A&RC Members on appropriate matters and periodic A&RC Chair briefings to the Transport Officers Board.
+Membership of the A&RC includes nominated members of the Transport Officers Board who attended all of the A&RC meetings held during the year.
 Governance and scrutiny were further enhanced by the appointment in June 2018 of the two Independent Members of the A&RC to the MCA Audit & Standards Committee, which receives copies of Minutes of the A&RC for review.